US accuses China of global media manipulation

 Citing public reports and "newly acquired government information", the State Department's Global Engagement Center said that Beijing had created its own information ecosystem by co-opting foreign political elites and journalists.
 It had also invested in satellite networks and digital television services in developing regions that prioritise Chinese state-backed media content.

-Chinese data harvesting overseas "has enabled Beijing to fine-tune global censorship by targeting specific individuals and organizations", it said.
+Chinese data harvesting overseas "has enabled Beijing to fine-tune global censorship by targeting specific individuals and organisations", it said.

 "Unchecked, Beijing's efforts could result in .... a sharp contraction of global freedom of expression," the report said.